Validated Patterns

 - name: token

-- An (optional) AGOF vault file.
-For this pattern, use the following (you do not need additional secrets for this pattern):
+6. Optionally: Edit the agof-vault-file section to use the following (you do not need additional secrets for this pattern):

 - name: agof-vault-file